silviamaggi/smd-com/_posts/2020-06-24-ux-of-contact-lenses-containers.md

 ---
 title: The UX of contact lenses containers
-last_modified_at:
+last_modified_at: '2021-09-01T22:48:50.819Z'
 featured-post: false
 categories:
   - UX
 tags:
-  - ux
   - design
   - usability
-description: Everyday things affects our lives, sometimes making us feel frustrated.
-This time I analyse the UX of contact lenses containers.
+description: 'Everyday things affects our lives, sometimes making us feel frustrated.
+This time I analyse the UX of contact lenses containers.'
 featured-image: feat-ux-of-contact-lenses-containers.jpg
 redirect_from:
   - /design/the-ux-of-contact-lenses-containers/
   - /design/ux-of-contact-lenses-containers/
 ---
-How is the **UX** **of** **contact lenses containers**?
-It’s easy to overlook what we use daily, and yet everyday things are usually the ones that make us feel **frustrated**.
+<p class="lead">How is the <strong>UX of contact lenses containers</strong>?
+It’s easy to overlook what we use daily, and yet everyday things are usually the ones that make us feel <strong>frustrated</strong>.</p>

 <!--more-->